-The University email system is often referred to as Nexus.
+The University email system is provided by Microsoft Office 365 and is often referred to as Nexus or Nexus 365.
 Your email account will be generated on creation of your University Card and is accessed by your SSO account.

 Your email address will normally be in the format of: email@example.com.

 Weblearn is a virtual learning environment platform which has been developed and supported by the University.
 Lecture slides, reading lists and other information about your course can often be found on your subject’s page there.
 You can access WebLearn at https://weblearn.ox.ac.uk.

 As well as access to the University systems, Exeter College also provides many facilities for students to use.
 You can access these facilities using the following details:

 Username: Your SSO username followed by @OX.AC.UK (e.g. exet1234@OX.AC.UK)

 Wireless Internet Access is available throughout the College grounds.
 The preferred connection method is the Eduroam Wireless Network.